electronicbits/neo/README.md

 - Very cheap
 - No need to maintain agents or pay the costs associated.
 - Pay only for the used services
-- Each codepipeline is free for the first 30 days (AWS lets you experiment with it)
+- Each codepipeline is free for the first 30 days (AWS lets you experiment with it first)
 - Builds happen inside docker containers
 - Build docker images can be specified
 - Already existing list of AWS curated docker containers for building projects